-- 1. Adjudication.
+- Adjudication.
 For faculty members, a three-member faculty panel appointed from a standing body trained in sexual misconduct policy and procedure serves as the adjudicator, and the provost or designee serves as the disciplinary authority.
-The deputy Title IX coordinator for faculty facilitates the faculty adjudication process. - If the provost is the respondent, the president will serve as the disciplinary authority.
+The Title IX Coordinator and deputy Title IX coordinator for faculty facilitates the faculty adjudication process. - If the provost is the respondent, the president will serve as the disciplinary authority.
 If the president is the respondent, the Chair of the Board of Managers (or designee) will serve as the disciplinary authority. - 2.
 Determination.
 The deputy Title IX coordinator for faculty will convene the three-member faculty panel as soon as practicable, and will then deliver the investigator's report along with the written responses of the parties to the panel.
-Once the faculty panel is convened, they, in consultation with the Title IX coordinator or designee, the vice president of human resources or designee, the director of equal opportunity, and/or other relevant administrator, as appropriate, shall determine, by a preponderance of the evidence whether the Sexual Assault and Harassment Policy has been violated.
+Once the faculty panel is convened, they, in consultation with the Title IX coordinator or designee, the vice president of human resources or designee, the director of equal opportunity, and/or other relevant administrator, as appropriate, shall determine, by a preponderance of the evidence whether the Title IX and College-Defined Sexual Misconduct Policy has been violated.
 The preponderance of the evidence standard means that it is "more likely than not" that the respondent violated this policy.
 This determination will be based solely on the evidence presented in the investigator's report and the responses submitted by the parties.

-Within ten (10) days of receiving the investigator's report and written responses of the parties, the panel shall complete and give the parties and the disciplinary authority a written determination and rationale.
+Within ten (10) days of receiving the investigator's report and written responses of the parties, the panel shall complete and give the disciplinary authority and Title IX Coordinator a written determination and rationale, which will be incorporated into the outcome letter.
+This time frame may be extended for good cause depending on the complexity of the circumstances of each case.
+Where there is a delay, the College will notify the parties in writing of the delay and the reason for the delay.